This week's personal loan rates fall for 5-year loans

 Average personal loan interest rates

 Personal loan interest rates increased over the last seven days for 3-year personal loans and decreased for 5-year loans.
-While 3-year loan rates rose by 0.49 percentage point, rates on 5-year loans fell by 0.09 percentage points.
-Interest rates for both loan terms remain significantly higher than they were this time last year, up 3.10 percentage points for 3-year loans, and 7.42 percentage points for 5-year loans.
+While 3-year loan rates rose by 0.37 percentage points, rates on 5-year loans plunged by 1.01 percentage points.
+Interest rates for both loan terms remain significantly higher than they were this time last year, up 3.52 percentage points for 3-year loans, and 5.60 percentage points for 5-year loans.

 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan, as both loan terms offer lower interest rates than higher-cost borrowing options such as credit cards.